 During a soft architectures course at my Interaction Design studies at ZHdK, we got introduced to PneuNets.
-PneuNets (pneumatic networks) are soft actuator with a series of channels and chambers inside an silicon cast forms.
-When pressurized, these channels inflate and create a motion.
+PneuNets (pneumatic networks) are soft actuator with a series of channels and chambers inside a silicon cast forms.
+When pressurized, these channels inflate and create motion.

-By modifying the chamber and form of those molds different motions occur.
-PneuNets are especially used in soft-robotics fields, however for this course we were asked to explore possible applications of soft actuators in an architectural context.
+By modifying the chamber and form of those moulds, different motions occur.
+PneuNets are primarily used in soft-robotics fields, however, for this course, we were asked to explore possible applications of soft actuators in an architectural context.

 Different moldes and first haptic test with soft actuators and silicone

 We aimed to create a surface with the ability to bend into multiple directions through inflating different pneumatic actuators.

 After a first testing phase, we decided to build a surface consisting of inflatable ‘shag’-elements which invite to be touched – which results in a wobble of the whole structure.
 The inflating part should be controlled via input by the viewer.
 Either by touch- or gesture-control.
 Our vision was that only parts of the surface in– and deflate really slowly on viewer-input.
 This may have some similarity with underwater structures like corals, slightly moving in the water current.
 To further emphasize this similarity, we planned to use UV-light (either LEDs or UV-spots) to enlighten our ‘soft reef’.
 Preferably we wanted to have the light illuminate our surface from behind, regarding the exciting results from earlier prototypes in combination with light.
 As an option, we also had in mind to even control the light via user/viewer input.